-Chest freezers are 10-25% more efficient than uprights because of better insulation and chest freezers keep in air better than upright freezers when the door is opened.
-Manual defrost freezers, which are more common than automatic defrost models, consume 35-40% less energy.
-Automatic defrost freezers may also dehydrate frozen food, which can also cause freezer burn.
+There are two basic freezer styles: upright (front loading) and chest (top loading).
+Chest freezers are 10-25% more efficient than uprights because they are better insulated and air doesn't spill out when the door is opened.
+Manual defrost freezers are more common than automatic defrost models.
+Manual defrost models consume 35-40% less energy than comparable automatic defrost models.
+Because a freezer is opened less frequently than a refrigerator, frost will not build up as quickly as it might in manual defrost refrigerators.
+Automatic defrost freezers may dehydrate frozen food, causing freezer burn.

-For further questions: send us an email at customerservice@LivingDirect.com or call us at 1.888.645.3402
+If you have any further questions, please feel free to send us an email at customerservice@LivingDirect.com or call us at 1.888.645.3402